 Finally, the shoulder pain is subsiding.
-It is funny how it can be such a rough set back.
-It happens randomly like everything else that is wrong so no matter how much work is done and how far I progress, I can lose some or all of it at any time and with no warning. whee!
+It is funny how it can be such a rough setback.
+It happens randomly, like everything else that is wrong, so no matter how much work is done and how far I progress, I can lose some or all of it at any time and with no warning. whee!

 What it feels like

-The feeling feeds on existing loneliness which feeds into depression and cycles back into loneliness and around and around it goes.
+The feeling feeds on existing loneliness, which feeds into depression and cycles back into loneliness, and around and around it goes.
 It makes it difficult to concentrate and get things done.
-The sad truth is that the shoulder pain is so extreme that it barely reduces it but that is better than nothing.
+The sad truth is that the shoulder pain is so extreme that it barely reduces it, but that is better than nothing.

-Everything slows down so progress is slow.
-My yard is a disaster, even the lawn but I lost control of the garden but will at least get some food out of it.
-The lawn looks really bad after spending a lot of time in the spring making it look wonderful.
+Everything slows down, so progress is slow.
+My yard is a disaster, even the lawn, but I lost control of the garden.
+I will at least get some food out of it.
+The lawn looks bad after spending a lot of time in the spring, making it look wonderful.

 Right now, the problem slowing progress down is the need to be cautious with both knees and now the left shoulder.
 I am not sure I would react well to a large setback on my knees.
 What is the point of getting back up when the only thing that will happen is that I get knocked back down?

 It is difficult to be positive and sometimes even reasonable when all of this is going on inside.
 I try very hard, especially in writing, since each essay reflects my current state of mind.
 It always leaks into my writing.